 The theory

-field does not have an index.
+field doesn’t have an index:

 User.where(name: '...').update_all(...)